The group discussions were of perhaps the highest intellectual rigour and focus that I have ever experienced.

-We are planning for another “trilogy” from 2021, 2022 and 2023 that will tentatively centre on racial capitalism, settler colonialism, and democratic practices.
-We will keep all you who have been part of the PhD Seminar posted and also make announcement here at The Situated Ecologies Platform and on Henrik Ernstson’s twitter stream, @rhizomia.
+We are planning for another “trilogy” of DemPrac-schools that will tentatively centre on racial capitalism, settler colonialism, and democratic practices.
+We are still not sure what dates and years these will run.
+We will keep all those who have been part of the PhD Seminar posted and also make announcement here at The Situated Ecologies Platform and on Henrik Ernstson’s twitter stream, @rhizomia.
 If you like to be added to the email list, please send an email to Henrik Ernstson.

 Overview of the course

 - In 2015 we focused on THE DEMOS.
 The seminar was entitled “Reading Political Theory with Southern Urbanism” and focused on classic and contemporary political theory from Aristotle, Plato, Jacques Ranciére, Bonnie Honig and Wendy Brown, to Southern urbanism, including amongst others, Comaroff and Comaroff, Richard Pithouse, Edgar Pieterse, and Achille Mbembe.